DevSrSouza/KotlinBukkitAPI/README.md

 ![logo](logo.png)

-KotlinBukkitAPI is a API for Bukkit/SpigotAPI using the cool features of Kotlin to make your lifes much easely.
+KotlinBukkitAPI is an API for Bukkit/SpigotAPI using the cool and nifty features Kotlin has to make your life more easier.

-* Need help? contact me on [Twitter](twitter.com/DevSrSouza)
+* Need help? contact me on [Twitter](https://twitter.com/DevSrSouza)

 ## Prerequisites
 * [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)